 To recover a username, you’ll need either the email address you signed up with or some account information.
 To reset your password, you’ll need to supply either your email or Sky ID and perform a security check (one of those to make sure you’re not a robot).

 If you’re having more trouble with this than you think is normal, you can find the relevant channel to contact Sky on our contact page.

 My Sky Account Management

-First and foremost, the My Sky app is like all providers’ apps - it’s a tool for viewing and managing your account and bills.
-Whether you’re a Sky TV, broadband (link coming soon) or mobile customer, you just select your service from the ‘Manage Account’ menu and go through to your bill.
+My Sky allows Sky customers to view and manage accounts and bills.
+Whether you’re a Sky TV, broadband or mobile customer, you just select your service from the ‘Manage Account’ menu and go through to your bill.
 Here you’ll get a breakdown of what you’ve been charged for, as well being able to view bills for the three previous months.
-Here’s a list of other handy features the app has for managing your account:
+Here’s a list of other handy features My Sky has for managing your account:

 - View and manage your Sky services.